eclipse-tractusx/bpdm/docs/developer/application-code-guide.md

 ## 1.4 Supporting components

 - **`ParseResult<T, E>`** — the backbone type: per entry, either `Success(parsed)` or `Failure(errors)`.
 It is covariant in the error type, so a parser with a narrow error type composes into an operation with a wider one.
-- **Combinators** — `zipParseResults` (combine several parsers for the same entry, accumulating errors), `chainParseResults` (feed one parse stage into the next), and `parseAndExecute` (the application-to-operation contract: parse the batch, execute only the successes, weave results back into the original positions).
+- **Combinators** — `zipParseResults` (combine several parsers for the same entry, accumulating errors), `chainParseResults` (feed one parse stage into the next), `parseWherePresent` (run a strict parse over the entries a request actually names), and `parseAndExecute` (the application-to-operation contract: parse the batch, execute only the successes, weave results back into the original positions).
 - **Mappers** — `@Component`, translation only, each covering a single direction: *inbound* (DTO → `…Request`), *entity* (`…Parsed` → `…Db`), *outbound* (errors and results → response DTOs / `ErrorInfo` / the error an endpoint raises).
 - **`Pending…Write`** — a staged entity plus its `UpsertType` (`Created` / `Updated` / `NoChange`); the currency between staging and committing when a write must be split (see [2.4](#24-operation-layer)).